Introduction

 Results

-- Participants scored best in questions related to Measurement and Evaluation.
+• Participants scored best and saw the biggest year on year increase in questions related to Measurement and Evaluation.
 This reflects posts’ efforts to improve data quality and monitor their rate of progression against KPIs, which is key to informing strategic and operational decision-making and ultimately reducing negative impacts.

-- The group score improved the most in Disclosure and Reporting increasing by just under six percentage points, demonstrating the group’s commitment to communicating their management of Air Quality within their organisations.
-We expect stronger Strategy and Policy as well as Embedding scores in the future as new KPIs are developed based on strong data collection and public feedback.
+• The group score improved the second most in Strategy and policy increasing by two percentage points, demonstrating the group’s commitment to formalising their management of Air Quality within their organisations.
+We expect stronger Embedding scores in the future as new KPIs are developed based on strong data collection and public feedback.

-- 25 posts place a strategic focus on the use of alternative fuel vehicles as part of their efforts to improve Air Quality
+• 24 out of 24 posts who report on Air Quality place a strategic focus on the use of alternative fuel vehicles as part of their efforts to improve Air Quality

 IPC encourages posts to develop management of their contribution to air quality, such as participating in initiatives with government and NGOs that aim to improve air quality, particularly in urban areas, and developing policies that include explicit frameworks for achieving objectives, in line with global best practice.